project-hatohol/hatohol/client/HowToTest.md

 run feature test on commandline
 -------------------------------

+You can specify test files with wildcard.
 Run all feature tests:

     $ casperjs test client/test/feature/*_test.js

-Run feature test(s), respectively:
+Or, run feature test(s), respectively:

     $ casperjs test client/test/feature/feature1_test.js client/test/feature/feature2_test.js

-NOTE: If you use non-Japanese langage environment Linux, You need to specify following environment variables before running feature test(s):
+> NOTE: If you use non-Japanese langage environment Linux OS, you need to specify following environment variables before running feature test(s):

     $ export LANG=ja_JP.utf8 LC_ALL=ja_JP.UTF-8

-Hint: Casper.js test generator which is called [resurrectio](https://github.com/ebrehault/resurrectio) is provided as Google Chrome extension.
+> Hint: Casper.js test generator which is called [resurrectio](https://github.com/ebrehault/resurrectio) is provided as Google Chrome extension.
-You can use this Google Chrome extension to generate feature test skelton.
+> You can use this Google Chrome extension to generate feature test skelton.
 This extension's Casper.js target is Casper.js **1.1-beta** series.
 Casper.js 1.0 or older dose *NOT* support.

+> Memo: Casper.js has the method which can evaluate an expression in the current page DOM context.
+> You can use jQuery code inside evaluate function like this:

+    this.evaluate(function() {
+      $("div.ui-dialog-buttonset button").click();
+    });